Pitfalls to Problem Solving: Learn It 2—Biases

 Learn more about heuristics and common biases through the article, “8 Common Thinking Mistakes Our Brains Make Every Day and How to Prevent Them” by Belle Beth Cooper.

 Which type of bias do you recognize in your own decision-making processes?
-How has this bias affected how you’ve made decisions in the past and how can you use your awareness of it to improve your decisions making skills in the future?
+How has this bias affected how you’ve made decisions in the past, and how can you use your awareness of it to improve your decision-making skills in the future?